apache/npanday/integration-tests/tests/README.txt

 it0004: CS-MS: Run an NUnit test that uses libraries and run-time transitive .netmodule dependencies.
-it0005: CS-MS: Build a webapp and deploy it
 it0006: PATH: Generate a class binding from a schema
 it0007: PATH: Generate a schema from an XML instance and then create a class binding from the generated schema
 it0008: PATH: Generate a WSDL (not included)